 What we got was added complexity, grid management problems, ridiculous levels of marketing and confusion from competing subsidiaries, and increasing costs and headaches for the end customer.
 Nowhere was this more evident than in Germany after their disastrous Energiewende experiment.

 Not only did the whole world go mad following the Green Agenda, making things worse for everyone, but incompetent, bribed, blackmailed politicians everywhere were incapable of correcting course, stepping back, and of simply doing the right thing for their respective nation states.
-Because of this and the relentless greenwashing of the public conciousness, many countries have been going down the wrong path for decades and have reached a point where it may be difficult to undo the harm that's been done.
-Some countries are rushing to revive coal powered plants as if they've finally realised what a bunch of maroons they've been.
+Because of this and the relentless greenwashing of the public consciousness, many countries have been going down the wrong path for decades and have reached a point where it may be difficult to undo the harm that's been done.
+Some countries are rushing to revive coal powered plants as if they've finally realized what a bunch of maroons they've been.
 It's probably too little too late at this point.
 The benefits were there to be exploited all these years.
 Now, these moves smell of desperation.

 The race to make the whole world carbon neutral is finally decloaking and revealing the true intent behind everything that we are witnessing.
 This operation is nothing more than an all-out attack on humanity and our way of life in favor of worldwide Chinese-style communism/fascism.

-Collapsing economies don't exactly help, but will be the order of the day starting at the periphery and working its ugly way to the center of all things, namely the urban sprawl that has been metastasising for the last hundred years.
-In a cruel twist, it could be the city centres that suffer the most as logistical problems increase following the current trend.
+Collapsing economies don't exactly help, but will be the order of the day starting at the periphery and working its ugly way to the center of all things, namely the urban sprawl that has been metastasizing for the last hundred years.
+In a cruel twist, it could be the city centers that suffer the most as logistical problems increase following the current trend.
 Experienced truck drivers will tell you that these mounting bottlenecks have no easy solution.
 And I would have to agree with that sentiment.
 Sometimes, the only thing you can do is stand well back and watch your house of cards blow away in the wind or burn to the ground.